Update June 30, 2015

 Great news - it looks like we'll have Locust Honey this year.

 A beekeeper who produces some of our honey was able to produce Locust Honey this year, our crop was extremely small due to the frost in our area.
+This Locust Honey is produced in PA. this years Locust Honey has hint of cherry and apple blossom in it.

 We do not sell Locust Honey in larger containers since we are always worried about running out prior to the next year's crop.